Meet 9 amazing animal momsApril 28, 2022 | Last Updated April 29, 2022

 After returning home to feed her newly-hatched chick, her mate makes the journey to the ocean.
 While he's away, the mother penguin stays to care for her chick, protecting it from the extreme cold by covering it with her warm, feathered skin.

-After a hen (female octopus) lays up to 200,000 eggs (wow!), she fiercely guards them for weeks or months to prevent an attack by a predator.
+A hen (female octopus) lays up to 200,000 eggs (wow!).
+She fiercely guards them for weeks or months to prevent an attack by a predator.

 In fact, she never leaves the eggs alone, even to get food for herself.
 Because of this sacrifice, the mother octopus usually dies after her larvae (baby octopus) hatch.